Watch this 3-minute video about financial aid, scholarships, and the costs of college.

 You apply for financial aid by completing the financial aid applications required by the colleges you’re interested in.
 The FAFSA and CSS Profile are web-based applications that require you to provide demographic, financial, and other information about you and your family.
 Learn how to complete the FAFSA and how to complete the CSS Profile.

 There may be additional financial aid forms for you to fill out.
-Depending on your state, you may have a separate application to apply for state-based financial aid.
+Depending on your state, you may have to fill out a separate application to apply for state-based financial aid.
 Colleges may also have additional forms for you to fill out to access institutional financial aid.
 The best way to determine what you must submit is to check each college's financial aid application requirements.
 Completing all the required forms will help ensure you get the financial aid you deserve.

 When do I apply for financial aid?